P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-6-most-creative-story-competition.md

 ---
-title: 'P2P Hack Club Meeting 6: Most Creative Story Competition'
+title: "P2P Hack Club Meeting 6: Most Creative Story Competition"
 description: Now is the time to put your skills that you learned last time to good use!
 author: P2P Hack Club Team
 slug: text-adventure
 ---

 Welcome to Hack Club Meeting 6!

 At the last meeting, we learned how to make text adventures using JavaScript `alert`, `prompt`, and `confirm` methods!
 We decided that because your stories were turning out amazing so far, that we would host a competition for the most creative story!